 I went back and forth about writing this for a while.
 Not that I CAN’T talk about myself, but it’s hard for me to imagine HOW writing about myself could be helpful to anyone… but since C is the one person I most wish I could be actually helpful to, I’ll do it.
-I don’t really want any comments on this, unless they’re about YOU.
-Or if you want to message me and speak to me as a friend, please feel free.
+If you want to contact me and speak to me as a friend, please feel free.
 And if you don’t want to read it all… good hahah.
-I told myself that I can’t remove anything I write, (as much as I’ve wanted to!) only expound, clarify, or make information more accurate or truthful as I’ve gone back through writing this.
-There’s many much much words, so if you’re planning on making it through… hold on to your boots!!
+I told myself that I can’t remove anything I write, (as much as I’ve wanted to!!!) only expound, clarify, or make information more accurate or truthful as I’ve gone back through writing this.
+There’s many much much words, much SUPERFLUOUSNESS, so if you’re planning on making it through… hold on to your boots!!

 I believe that many of my “extroverted” actions throughout my life have actually been an exercise in self-indulgence.
 Even writing this, talking about and expressing myself to others, falls under that category!
 Which explains my current aversion to writing it, and why I want to delete the whole thing.
 Self-indulgence has led me away from understanding Real Truth over the years, and it has often had the consequence of my causing pain to others.
 I feel like my personal kind of extroversion stems from wanting to be the center of attention, and from my ego/the desire to be liked.
 I ponder often on how many parts of my personality and talents are because I genuinely enjoy them, or if I simply developed parts of my mind, habits, and presentation that I realized would get me praise and attention.
 The awareness of the size of my natural ego has made me feel a profound sense of sadness and regret for many years.
 I think I’m a naturally very self-serving and self-centered person, and I have many times negatively impacted those around me.
 Feeling responsible for, or that I’ve somehow contributed to, others losing value in themselves has become my personal hell.
 I’ve put myself through this hell many times throughout my life.
 It has made me want to hide away, to protect others and myself (my ego again!) from the negative impact I might have.